Tips For Sorting Through Resumes

 Vague resumes are often hiding something.
 Things like listing positions, but not listing the dates employed, listing degrees, but not mentioning the school.
 All can be signs the person is hiding something.

 Unprofessional email addresses.
 The candidate seems to have all the skills you are looking for.
 You decide to make contact.
-You look at the top of the resume for contact information and you see an email address that says druggie101@hotmail or partygirl89@yahoo, reconsider the interview.
+You look at the top of the resume for contact information and you see an email address that says [email protected] or [email protected], reconsider the interview.
 The email address is telling you something; be smart enough to listen.

 Keep in mind that resumes are not legal documents.
 Most of them have “embellishments.”
 Always have the candidate fill out a complete job application when interviewed.
 The job application is a signed legal document that is stating clearly that everything listed is true.
 If you make a hire based on something signed and attested to on an application, and you find out it was deceptive, you have a much more clear reason to terminate.